Nevertheless, we're having a good time so far, right, kids?

 No, it was PLJ.

-So it's it's funny, like having him in my ear.
+So it's funny, like having him in my ear, and he sounds great.

 He's still doing an awesome job.

-And this is a special guest, uh, only because here we are the day before Thanksgiving, and so many of us are gonna celebrate with our families, or we're gonna travel somewhere to see our families.
+And this is a special guest, only because here we are the day before Thanksgiving, and so many of us are going to celebrate with our families or we're going to travel somewhere to see our families.

-Uh these folks uh are gonna be working hard.
+These folks are going to be working hard.

 Boulder Crest, they have this new campaign called Operation Struggle Well, in addition to their annual holiday dinners and stays at their locations.